Health Tips for an Internet Addict

 So, am I worried?
 Not overly, as I see it more as trying to fit my writing hobby around my family; taking particular advantage of the quiet times when my daughter is asleep or at pre-school.
 Although it does spill over sometimes into the times when she's awake, which can be a problem sometimes.

 But I don't really see how this is different to any other "work" activity or study undertaken at home.
-Indeed, my behaviour was much the same in my student days with regard to my studies, and during my spells of working-from-home.
+Indeed, my behaviour was much the same in my student days with regard to my studies, and during my spells of working from home.
 So does that also mean that I was a study addict, or a work addict?
 Well maybe.

-Perhaps I'm just in denial.
+Or perhaps I'm just in denial.

 Addiction or not, when your internet activity is impinging upon your family life or your other activities, and it's starting to affect your sleep and/or your health, then it's time to take action!

-Here are some suggestions I've put together, and I'm planning on putting them into practice myself!
+Here are some suggestions I've put together, (and I'm planning on putting them into practice myself!)

 Photo credit curtesy of Everyday Tai Chi (2)